YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MRTMAXEXCEEDED, Maximum value of xxxx for SOCKET deviceparameter MOREREADTIME exceeded.

-Compile Time/Run Time Error: YottaDB/GT.M triggers this error when MOREREADTIME exceeds its maximum value of 999ms.
+Compile Time/Run Time Error: YottaDB triggers this error when MOREREADTIME exceeds its maximum value of 999ms.

 Action: Specify a value between 1 and 999.
 Never set MOREREADTIME to 0 as it may cause a CPU to "spin".
-See "Input/Output Processing" Chapter of the Programmer's Guide for more information.
+See `"Input/Output Processing" Chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_ for more information.

 ----------------------
 MTANSIFOR